Construction Accident Lawyers in Queens

 - Section 241 requires that owners and general contractors provide “reasonable and adequate protection and safety” to workers and others who are lawfully on a site for virtually all other types of construction job hazards.
 It also provides that defendants are strictly liable for injuries that result from failing to meet specific safety standards.

 Like nearly all statutes, New York’s Labor Laws are riddled with details.
 Whether and which laws may apply in any given case will depend upon a number of factors.
-If you have been injured in a construction accident, discuss your situation with an attorney who has experience handling these cases: contact the Queens worksite accident attorneys at The Cassisi Law Firm.
-Call us at (718) 441-5050, or use the online form to set up your free consultation.
+If you have been injured in a construction accident, discuss your situation with a construction accident attorney in Queens who has experience handling these cases.